krcmrd/ZhsInstaller/README.md

 Its my first project,and probably last one ;P
 ## About project:

 Its just simple installer for zsh and oh-my-zsh
+* REMINDER: this script working at debian/kali/parrot
 ## Installation guide:
 You should also install font named (Cascadia) and install it